 It is also a good idea to make use of an outdoor perimeter spray to create a protective barrier that will deter ants and other crawling insects from gaining entry into your home.
 Just make sure you are using organic and environment-friendly ant pest control formulations that are safe for you, your family, your pets, and even your plants.

 PROFESSIONAL BEAVERTON ORGANIC ANT PEST CONTROL FOR ARGENTINE ANTS

 In some cases, an Argentine ant infestation can be more than you can handle.
 As mentioned earlier, Argentine ants are more aggressive than other ant species and a large infestation can become quite a nuisance or even result in serious damage to your home.
 For this reason, it is best to call on an organic ant exterminator to do the job for you.

-ANT & GARDEN PEST CONTROL in Beaverton offers safe and effective organic ant pest control solutions that will not just kills ants on the spot; they will also tackle entire colonies that remain hidden from your sight.
-By implementing an integrated organic ant pest control plan that starts off with inspecting your property and correctly identifying your pest ant species, ANT & GARDEN PEST CONTROL will come up with an organic ant pest control program specifically designed to address your unique ant problem.
+ANT & GARDEN ORGANIC PEST CONTROL in Beaverton offers safe and effective organic ant pest control solutions that will not just kill ants on the spot; they will also tackle entire colonies that remain hidden from your sight.
+By implementing an integrated organic ant pest control plan that starts off with inspecting your property and correctly identifying your pest ant species, we will then come up with an organic pest control program specifically designed to address your unique ant problem.
 Then, organic bait stations will be placed along strategic points and a proprietary building spray may be applied to create a protective barrier for your home.
 Follow-up visits will ensure that our ant pest control treatments are working well so you can be assured your home will remain ant-free the whole year through!